WICG/shared-storage/README.md

 In a scenario where the input URLs for the [fenced frame](https://github.com/wicg/fenced-frame/) must be k-anonymous, e.g. if we create a [FencedFrameConfig](https://github.com/WICG/fenced-frame/blob/master/explainer/fenced_frame_config.md) from running a [FLEDGE auction](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#2-sellers-run-on-device-auctions), it would not be a good idea to rely on communicating the event-level ID to the [fenced frame](https://github.com/wicg/fenced-frame/) by attaching an identifier to any of the input URLs, as this would make it difficult for any input URL(s) with the attached identifier to reach the k-anonymity threshold.

-Instead, before navigating the [fenced frame](https://github.com/wicg/fenced-frame/) to the auction's winning [FencedFrameConfig](https://github.com/WICG/fenced-frame/blob/master/explainer/fenced_frame_config.md) `fencedFrameConfig`, we could write the event-level ID to `fencedFrameConfig` using `fencedFrameConfig.setContext()` as in the example below.
+Instead, before navigating the [fenced frame](https://github.com/wicg/fenced-frame/) to the auction's winning [FencedFrameConfig](https://github.com/WICG/fenced-frame/blob/master/explainer/fenced_frame_config.md) `fencedFrameConfig`, we could write the event-level ID to `fencedFrameConfig` using `fencedFrameConfig.setSharedStorageContext()` as in the example below.

-Subsequently, anything we've written to `fencedFrameConfig` through `setContext()` prior to the fenced frame's navigation to `fencedFrameConfig`, can be read via `sharedStorage.context` from inside a shared storage worklet created by the [fenced frame](https://github.com/wicg/fenced-frame/), or created by any of its same-origin children.
+Subsequently, anything we've written to `fencedFrameConfig` through `setSharedStorageContext()` prior to the fenced frame's navigation to `fencedFrameConfig`, can be read via `sharedStorage.context` from inside a shared storage worklet created by the [fenced frame](https://github.com/wicg/fenced-frame/), or created by any of its same-origin children.

 In the embedder page: